tgm-team/tgm/docs/tutorials/dgraph_tutorial.md

 #### From Pandas

-The API largely the same as above, except that we expected `edge_df`, `node_df`, and `static_node_feats_df` dataframes for the edge, dyamic node, and static node data respectively, instead of csv files.
+The API largely the same as above, except that we expected `edge_df`, `node_df`, and `static_node_feats_df` dataframes for the edge, dynamic node, and static node data respectively, instead of csv files.

 ```python
 import pandas as pd